-The supporting structure of the building consisted of three-dimensional vertical metal trusses designed to support the flat roof (see sketches in Figure S1 in the SM), which in turn were supported by metal tubular pylons that were arranged along the facades of the building.
+The supporting structure of the building consisted of threedimensional vertical metal trusses designed to support the flat roof (see sketches in Fig. S1), which in turn were supported by metal tubular pylons that were arranged along the facades of the building.
 The lattice structure, consisting of welded or bolted elements, extends over the entire roof area and resists all forces acting on it.
-For the southern, western, and northern facades of the building, the tubular pylons consisted of two round tubular profiles arranged in a V-shape and sealed on concrete blocks anchored to the ground (see photograph in Figure 6c, sketches in Figures S1a,b in the SM and the geometric properties of the structure in Table S1 in the SM).
-For the

-175 east facade of the building, they consisted of rectangular tubular profiles and a Saint Andrew's cross obtained with T-profiles (Figure S1c in the SM).
+For the southern, western and northern facades of the building, the tubular pylons consisted of two round tubular profiles arranged in a V shape and sealed on concrete blocks anchored to the ground (see photograph in Fig. 6c, sketches in Fig. S1a and b, and the geometric properties of the structure in Table S1 in the Supplement).
+For the eastern facade of the building, the tubular pylons consisted of rectangular tubular profiles and a Saint Andrew's cross obtained with T profiles (Fig. S1c).
 It should be noted that no such tubular pylons were placed inside the building in order to allow the movement of large vehicles, such as agricultural tractors.

 The initial state of the building before the event is known with some uncertainty.
-In particular, past damage may have already occurred before the 2018 event and altered the initial integrity of the structure.
-For example, although the building studied is not

-180 located in an area with intense snow events, it has had to support heavy loads on (at least) three occasions since its construction:
+In particular, past damage may have already occurred before the 2018 event and may have altered the initial integrity of the structure.
+For example, although the building studied is not located in an area with intense snow events, it has had to support heavy loads on (at least) three occasions since its construction:

-- around 27 cm on January 14-16, 1987;
+- around 27 cm on 14-16 January 1987

-- around 28 cm on January 22, 1992;
+- around 28 cm on 22 January 1992

-- less than 10 cm on March 7, 2010.
+- less than 10 cm on 7 March 2010.

-It is important to note that the snow event of January 22, 1992 was probably followed by rain, for which SAFRAN records provide a cumulative amount of 8 mm of rain approximately 36 hours after the snowfall.
+It is important to note that the snow event of 22 January 1992 was probably followed by rain, for which SAFRAN records provide a cumulative amount of 8 mm of rain approximately 36 h after the snowfall.
 To the best of our knowledge, no survey of the structure of the Cévennes and Minéa buildings was carried out between the date of their construction and the 2018 incident.
 Following this event, only a technical opinion on the strength of the adjacent Minéa building was requested.
-This report concluded that the overall strength of the structure was satisfactory, but identified a number of points requiring vigilance:
+This report concluded that the overall strength of the structure was satisfactory but identified a number of points requiring vigilance:

-significant stagnation of rainwater on the roof;

-- slight buckling (within manufacturing tolerance) and traces of corrosion on some profiles (angles and tubular profiles) at the level of the roof metal frame; - buckling of one of the profiles of a Saint-Andrew's cross; - V-columns in satisfactory condition, with slight corrosion on the head and anchor plate; - presence of cracks (on several blocks) and spalling revealing the reinforcement (on one block) on the basal concrete blocks for anchoring the V-columns.
+- significant stagnation of rainwater on the roof; - slight buckling (within manufacturing tolerance) and traces of corrosion on some profiles (angles and tubular profiles) at the level of the roof metal frame; - buckling of one of the profiles of a Saint Andrew's cross; - V columns in satisfactory condition, with slight corrosion on the head and anchor plate; - presence of cracks (on several blocks) and spalling, revealing the reinforcement (on one block) on the basal concrete blocks for anchoring the V columns.